ejasquith/vgcm/README.md

 ## Delete Games

-The third option is to delete games.
+The final option is to delete games.
 This works similarly to find games, in that the user is prompted to enter game details and the result is displayed in a table.
 The program then asks for confirmation to delete the games, which are removed from memory and the Google Sheet is overwritten.

 ![An image of the menu prompting the user to enter game details to delete](docs/images/delete-menu.png)